ronnevinkx/lireddit/README.md

 `yarn add @mikro-orm/cli @mikro-orm/core @mikro-orm/migrations @mikro-orm/postgresql`

 Create a migration: `npx mikro-orm migration:create` on command line.
-We've also made script for this in package.json, so we can run `yarn create:migration`.
+We've also made a script for this in `package.json`, so we can run `yarn create:migration`.

 ### TypeORM